LinkedIn, Should I be using for my business?

 4 out of 5 LinkedIn users drive business decisions at their companies.
 If you’re selling B2B, that should get you excited!

-With the pandemic and the new work from home culture, people are spending more and more time online and using LinkedIn more like a workspace to connect with colleagues and potential business partners.
+With the pandemic and the new work from home culture, people are spending more and more time online and using LinkedIn as a workspace to connect with colleagues and potential business partners.

-There has been a shift in the content being shared on LinkedIn, from only professional to a bit more casual, real content centered around the workplace and career challenges as we all navigate this new work from home culture.
-Let’s face it; our work persona is gone now; we’re taking meetings from our office bedroom with kids crawling up our backs and dogs barking.
+In addition, there has been a shift in the content being shared on LinkedIn, from only professional to a bit more casual, real content centered around the workplace and career challenges as we all navigate this new work from home culture.
+Let’s face it, our work persona is gone now; we’re taking meetings from our office bedroom with kids crawling up our backs and dogs barking.
 It’s all become more human.